-The Non-matching example notification appears if a positive User Intent in a Flow doesn't match its own Matches.
-To resolve this, either update the Matches of the User Intent trigger to cover the positive User Intent or delete the User Intent from the Flow if it is no longer needed.
+The Non-matching example notification appears if a positive example of User Intent in a Flow doesn't match its own Matches.
+To resolve this, either update the Matches of the Intent trigger to cover the positive example or delete the example from the Flow if it is no longer needed.

 Read more about Matches in the Flow section

 If an Intent trigger from a lower ranked Order group needs to be evaluated before an Intent trigger in a higher ranked Order group, the suggestion is to move one of the Intent triggers to the other Intent trigger's Order group so that the needed relation between them can be added.